Edinburgh-Genome-Foundry/Polymera/README.md

 Consequently, the information of the uncertain position `A,T,C,G` (representing `A` or `T` or `C` or `G`) is zero, because -log2(4/4) = 0.

+### Edit distance

+The *edit distance* is the minimum number of operations required to transform one string into another.
+The *Hamming distance* is an edit distance where the only allowed operation is substitution.
+As with information, we get different values depending on interpretation of ambiguity and the way we measure distance.
+In the simplest case, we ignore segments and compare position in one sequence with position in the other.
+In case (1) (options), the Hamming distance between two positions is zero if any of the choices match.
+In case (2) (uncertainty), the distance is one minus the sum of the chance of a match for each choice, divided by the number of choices.
+The total distance between two sequences is the sum of distances of each position.

 ## Install

 ```bash